-Students who decide to withdraw from Eastern Maine Community College must obtain and complete a "Student Status Change Form" from the Academic Affairs Office.
+Students who decide to withdraw from Eastern Maine Community College must email advising@emcc.edu for assistance in completed necessary paperwork.
 Failure to follow this official withdrawal process may result in failing grades recorded on the student's academic transcript.